tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - A "signature_algorithms" ({{signature-algorithms}}) extension which indicates the signature algorithms which the client can accept.
-- A "pre_shared_key" ({{pre-shared-key-extension}}) extension which contains a symmetric key known to the client and the key exchange  modes which it supports.
+- A "pre_shared_key" ({{pre-shared-key-extension}}) extension which contains a symmetric keys known to the client and a "psk_key_exchange_modes" ({{pre-shared-key-exchange-modes}}) extension which indicates the key exchange modes that may be used with PSKs.

 If the server does not select PSK, then the first three of these options are entirely orthogonal: the server independently selects a